-Meltem is the Building Efficiency Technical Adviser with WRI Turkey for Sustainable Cities, where she is currently involved in supporting The SE4ALL Building Energy Efficiency Accelerator (BEA) Initiative.
+Meltem is the Urban Efficiency & Climate Manager with WRI Türkiye Sustainable Cities, where she is currently involved in supporting The SE4ALL Building Energy Efficiency Accelerator (BEA) Initiative.
 As part of her role, Meltem works with city agencies to assist with the management, implementation and outreach for a suite of policies designed to advance energy efficiency in buildings.

 Prior to her consulting role, she practiced as an Energy Engineer in multiple firms where she was in charge of providing technical expertise to the development of sustainable building design projects as well as management of multi-disciplinary project teams.
 Meltem also has a strong research background in high performing building field as she worked as a researcher in prestigious research projects (POLYCITY, I3CON, CITYNET) funded by European Commission.